tensorflow/tensorflow/tensorflow/lite/tools/delegates/README.md

     will increase.
 *   `gpu_experimental_enable_quant`: `bool` (default=true) \
     Whether to allow the GPU delegate to run a 8-bit quantized model or not.
+*   `gpu_inference_for_sustained_speed`: `bool` (default=false) \
+    Whether to prefer maximizing the throughput.
+This mode will help when the same delegate will be used repeatedly on multiple inputs.
+This is supported on non-iOS platforms.

 #### Android options
 *  `gpu_backend`: `string` (default="") \